agenteo/agenteo.github.com/source/_drafts/management-by-fear.md

 ### trust and talent recognition

-When Seamus was not in meetings he liked to micromanage, that was ineffective because driven by need to control rather then mentor and after setting the course he would leave and never follow-up.
-Once I was asked to look in to a library feature and I reported back it was not implemented so he asked me to look again--I did thinking I made a mistake but came back with the same result--he then said I was wrong and that he used the feature before and I must have missed it so he decided to look in to it.
+When Seamus was not in meetings he liked to micromanage, that was ineffective because driven by need to control rather then mentor and after dictating the course he would leave and never follow-up.
+Once I was asked to look in to a library feature and I reported back it was not implemented so he asked me to look again--I did **thinking I made a mistake** but came back with the same result--he then said I was wrong and that he used the feature before and I must have missed it so he decided to look in to it.
 Turns out the feature was not there but he came up with an impractical option to back up that he was right.
 When later he reported to the director about that change of plans caused by the missing feature he didn't say who actually found the problem and took the credit for himself.

-*Trust should be recriprocal and its initial level should be full and based on events it can either stay that way or decrease.
+*Trust should be recriprocal and its initial level should be full, based on events it can either stay that way or decrease.
 Giving credit to the team is good but an individual taking away credit is very demoralizing and naturally compromise trust.*

 ## PILLAR V